AndrewWPhillips/eggql/TUTORIAL.md

 	}
 ```

 Since `Time` is a pointer in `ReviewInput` it is nullable which means that it does not need to be provided.
-In the `CreateReview` mutation we check if it is nil and use the current time if so.
+In the `CreateReview` mutation we use the **current time** if it's not specified.

 ```Go
     CreateReview: func(episode int, review ReviewInput) *EpisodeDetails {